ekamperi/ekamperi.github.io/_posts/2021-04-13-gini-index-vs-entropy-decision-trees.md

 H = -\sum_{k=1}^K p_k \log p_k
 $$

-In the following plot, both metrics are plotted considering a set of K=2 classes with probability $$p$$ and $$1-p$$, respectively.
-Notice how for small values of $$p$$, Gini takes is consistently lower than entropy.
+In the following plot, both metrics are plotted against each other, considering a set of K=2 classes with probability $$p$$ and $$1-p$$, respectively.
+Notice how for small values of $$p$$, Gini is consistently lower than entropy.
 I.e., it penalizes less small impurities. **This is a crucial observation that will prove helpful in the context of imbalanced datasets**.

 <p align="center">
 <img style="width: 70%; height: 70%" src="{{ site.url }}/images/decision_trees/gini_vs_entropy.png" alt="Gini vs entropy">